bzas/Running-app-ios/README.md

     - Handles parsing and mapping of Garmin .fit files into Database models
     - Based on FITSwiftSDK
     - Garmin DTO models
-- Features: (Workouts, Profile, Launch, Search, WorkoutDetail)
+- Features: (Workouts, Profile, UserConfiguration, Search, WorkoutDetail)
     - Its own Coordinator
     - A RootView
     - An Assembly protocol